SiliconLabs/platform_hardware_drivers/fuel_gauge_battery_max17048/README.md

 3. Temperature measurement

      The MAX17048 requires updates to the RCOMP temperature compensation factor at least once every minute.
-The driver create a periodic Sleeptimer software timer that retrieves the temperature and updates the MAX17048 CONFIG register with an updated RCOMP value calculated from the temperature.
+The driver creates a periodic Sleeptimer software timer that retrieves the temperature and updates the MAX17048 CONFIG register with an updated RCOMP value calculated from the temperature.
 The driver allows the user to select one of two temperature measurement options that is used upon expiration of the periodic Sleeptimer: EMU temperature sensor or User-provided temperature measurement callback function.

      Some of the APIs in this group can be listed as: